derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 # Hand-over-hand locking
 ## Rationale
 Hand-over-hand locking, or HoH for short, is a simple way to overcome possible synchronization problems.
 Each file path has an associated "chain" of locks.
 This chain is built based on the arrival of worker threads.
 A worker thread can execute only if the thread before it unlocks a shared lock upon exiting.
-This shared lock is what prevents the worker thread from executing before the previousu thread.
+This shared lock is what prevents the worker thread from executing prematurely.
 This principle ensures that threads targeting the same file path execute in the order they arrived.
 Note that these "chain" of locks are only associated to a single file path.
 They are uninvolved in HoH locks for other files.
 This ensure that threads targeting different file paths are not mutually exclusive.
 Hence, they can run concurrently.

 The only mutually exclusive operations between worker threads of different files the write operations to `read.txt` or `empty.txt`.
 The program uses global locks to guard these files.